CompMethods-ICTP-SAIFR-Serrapilheira/hydrology-model-analysis/README.md

 - This version contains an updated hydrological module, with the implementation of an additional soil layer to the simulation, variable water retention capabilities derived from soil texture and a new runoff calculation system.

 #### PVM-CAETE-DVM
-- This version contains the previous hydrological module used on CAETÊ, which is based on CPTEC-PVM model (reference).
+- This version contains the previous hydrological module used on CAETÊ, which is based on the CPTEC-PVM model.

 ###### THE MODEL
 [The entire main version](https://github.com/jpdarela/CAETE-DVM) of the model is available [here](https://github.com/jpdarela/CAETE-DVM)